- Programs of Study

 Student Health Safety & Wellbeing

 To ensure student safety, all local motorized transportation must be done with registered and insured transportation options when possible.
-Students are discouraged from renting motorized vehicles or watercraft and should not fly in private airplanes and helicopters or ride on scooters or motorcycles.
+Students are prohibited from renting motorized watercraft and should not fly in private airplanes and helicopters or ride on scooters or motorcycles.

 There are dangers inherent to any water activity, including boating, wading, swimming, and snorkeling.
 Some SIT programs include certain water activities within the program itinerary.
 In such cases, SIT staff will provide water safety guidelines for local conditions prior to any program activity, e.g., orientation to tides, currents, water temperatures, site specific water hazards, water animals that could pose a risk to students, and relevant weather concerns.